jayvirtanen/Soapbox-Helm/Readme.md

 Install your Soapbox instance on kubernetes!

-1. Edit the prod.secret.exs and values.yaml file (in the helm chart directory) with your instance details
+1. Run the Jenkins job to build your instance and deploy it using helm

-2. Run the Jenkins job to build your instance and deploy it using helm
+At the moment you should generate your own salts and keys for the prod.secret.exs.
+Other instance details are populated via Jenkins parameters when kicking off the build.

 Requirements: